assimbly/docconverter/README.md

 ## CSV

-Conversion to csv expects a flat formats in following format:
+Conversion to csv expects input in the following flat format:

 	<rows>
 		<row>